LEADING OFF: Scherzer, Cole, Giolito, Bieber tune up for ASG

 Shane Bieber (7-3, 3.54 ERA) pitches for Cleveland at Cincinnati, one day after being added to the American League roster for Tuesday night’s All-Star Game.
 The right-hander joins Indians teammates Carlos Santana, Francisco Lindor and Brad Hand as hometown representatives.

 Oakland reliever Liam Hendriks and Dodgers infielder Max Muncy also were selected as All-Star substitutes Friday.
-Bieber and Hendriks will replace injured Rays right-hander Charlie Morton and Rangers left-hander Mike Minor, who is scheduled to start Sunday, on the AL squad.
+Bieber and Hendriks will replace Rays right-hander Charlie Morton and Rangers left-hander Mike Minor on the AL squad.
+Morton and Minor are both scheduled to start Sunday.

 Muncy takes the spot of Washington third baseman Anthony Rendon, who chose to skip the game to rest nagging injuries.
 It is Muncy’s first All-Star nod, although he competed in last year’s Home Run Derby.

 FAREWELL TOUR